-Caitlin has worked in early childhood education for more than 10 years.
+Caitlin joined the Godine Early Learning Center in 2016.
+She oversees the Infant and Toddler program and supports the children, teachers and families in classrooms with children ages 0-3.
+Caitlin has worked in early childhood education for over 15 years.
 Her background is diverse and includes progressive classroom environments, Jewish settings, Montessori settings, hospital settings and experience in Swedish classrooms.
-She has also worked in Early Intervention.
-In 2010 she was awarded the Excellence in Teaching Recognition Award by the New York Professional Development Institute for her work in the classroom.
+She has also worked as an Early Intervention Specialist.
+In 2010, She was awarded In 2010 she was awarded the Excellence in Teaching Recognition Award by the New York Professional Development Institute for her work in the classroom.

 Caitlin holds a BS in Human Development from Cornell University, a Master's Degree in Early Childhood General and Special Education from Bank Street College of Education and a Post-Graduate Certificate in Infant-Parent Mental Health from the University of Massachusetts, Boston.

-Malgosha joined the JCC ELC, Newton in 2011.
+Malgosha joined the Godine Early Learning Center in 2011.
 She has been working with children for more than 30 years, first as a Child Psychologist in Poland, and then as the Director of the Yal-Day-New Day Care Center in Brighton, Massachusetts.
-In her role at the JCC, she supervises the educators in the three- and four-year-old classrooms, oversees the school's adherence to Early Education and Care (EEC) regulations, and ensures that each classroom maintains the optimal teacher to student ratio.
+In her role at the JCC, she supervises the educators in the three- and four-yearold classrooms, oversees the school's adherence to Early Education and Care (EEC) regulations, and ensures that each classroom maintains the optimal teacher to student ratio.
 Malgosha holds an MS in Psychology from the University of Wroclaw and passed the National Clinical Mental Health Counseling Exam for the State of Massachusetts.

-Kendra is a Licensed Clinical Social Worker (LICSW) and has been working at the JCC ELC, Newton since 2007.
+Kendra is a Licensed Clinical Social Worker (LICSW) and has been working at the Godine Early Learning Center since 2007.
 She has more than a decade of experience working with children and families in a variety of settings, including clinics, group homes, shelters, inpatient psychiatric units and schools.
 In addition to supporting children with physical, emotional or developmental challenges, she provides advocacy for parents and helps connect them to available community resources.
 Kendra holds a BS in Deaf Studies and an MSW in Clinical Social Work, both from Boston University.

-Erin joined the JCC ELC, Newton in 2016 and is an experienced preschool and religious schoolteacher and director.
-She has previously worked at Congregation Mishkan Tefila, Gan Shelanu Preschool and the Ma'or Jewish Education Program.
+Erin joined the Godine Early Learning Center in 2016 and is an experienced preschool and religious schoolteacher and director.
+She has previously worked at Congregation Mishkan Tefila, Gan Shelanu Preschool and the Ma’or Jewish Education Program.
 Erin received a BA from Brandeis University, a Master’s Degree in Jewish Education from Hebrew College and Certificate in Jewish Education for Early Childhood.

 Indira joined us as the Director of the JCC ELC, Brookline/Brighton in 1997.
-She became Supervising Director in 2011 and continued to oversee all phases of school operations at the Brookline /Brighton site, while also assuming responsibility for program quality and content across all ELC locations.
+She became Supervising Director in 2011 and continued to oversee all phases of school operations at the Brookline/Brighton site, while also assuming responsibility for program quality and content across all ELC locations.
 In 2014, Indira was promoted to Director, Early Learning Center Operations.
-In her current role, she oversees operations of all JCC ELCs.
+In her current role as Assistant Vice President, she oversees operations of all JCC Early Learning Centers.